 But you don’t understand, Tanya!
-My clean-freak mother-in-law is coming for Christmas and she will be doing the white glove test EVERYWHERE!
+My clean-freak mother-in-law is coming for Christmas, and she will be doing the white glove test EVERYWHERE!

 So let her test away!
 A little dust, (or even a lot of it!) won’t make you any less of a woman or make you any less married to her son.
-A clean house is important, but being consumed by a desire to project the image of perfect housekeeper and hostess IS NOT.
+A clean house is important, but being consumed by a desire to project the image of perfect-housekeeper–and-hostess IS NOT.
 Just don’t be so consumed by your clean-house-mania that you make everyone in your immediate family miserable.

-3. By obsessing over the gift buying.
+3. By obsessing over gift buying.

 (Obsessing.
 You’re seeing the theme here, right?)

 It’s amazing, isn’t it, the way the season of giving can so easily turn into the season of semi-forced generosity which, in case you didn’t know it, isn’t actually GIVING at all.
-Of course we want to give gifts to the people we love, but when the gift buying becomes more about appeasing selfishness or about obligatory gift exchanges than about giving from the heart, then we’re making a huge mistake in the way we’re celebrating Christmas.
+Of course we want to give gifts to the people we love, but when the gift-buying becomes more about appeasing selfishness or about obligatory gift exchanges than about giving from the heart, we’re making a huge mistake in the way we’re celebrating Christmas.